gregsaun/bear_extruder_and_x_axis/optional_parts/extruder_idler_bearing/README.md

 ## Introduction

-This optional extruder idler uses a bearing instead of the Bondtech drive gear.
-This reduce the inconsistent extrusion due to Bondtech gears meshing.
+This optional extruder idler replaces the Bondtech "idler" gear by a 623zz bearing to eliminate gear meshing issue

 ## Bill of Materials